unstoppabledomains/dev-docs/getting-started/glossary.md

 The glossary provides a list of definitions for terms, acronyms, and phrases used in the Unstoppable Domains developer documentation to help its members understand common terminology.

-### Blockchain

-A publicly-accessible digital ledger used to store and transfer information without the need for a central authority.
-Blockchains are the core technology on which cryptocurrency protocols like Bitcoin and Ethereum are built.

 ### Burn

 The process of permanently destroying and clearing all the associated [metadata](#metadata) and [records](#record) of a domain, so it is no longer available for purchase or re-minting.